Understanding the metrics of your funnel is a crucial step before you can start scaling the traffic you are getting to it.

 Numbers sometimes cause confusion, but they are vital to any success with funnels.
 As one of my mentors always said, “it’s all a numbers game”

 Started with online advertising and marketing in 2014.
-Managed over $1,000,000 in ad spend over duration of his career and generated over $3,000,000 in revenue with paid traffic.
+Managed over $1,000,000 in ad spend over the duration of his career and generated over $3,000,000 in revenue with paid traffic.
 Currently works as on paid acquisition at Kettle and Fire and is owner and advisor in his Kangaroo agency which is specialized in Facebook advertising and acquiring customers via paid online traffic.